codingMustache/codingMustache/README.md

 ## Joke of the Day

-What kind of music do planets listen to?
-Nep-tunes.
+What do you call a fake noodle?
+An impasta.

 ## Daily Trivia

-Dutch computer scientist Mark Overmars is known for creating which game development engine?
+Laserjet and inkjet printers are both examples of what type of printer?
- 1. Torque 2D
+ 1. Impact printer
- 2. Game Maker
+ 2. Daisywheel printer
- 3. Construct
+ 3. Non-impact printer
- 4. Stencyl
+ 4. Dot matrix printer

 <details>
   <summary>Answer</summary>
-  Game Maker
+  Non-impact printer
 </details>